Language: EN

 Impossible Intersections

-Care must be taken when defining intersections of combinations of primitive types, because we can end up with impossible types that simply cannot be satisfied.
+Care must be taken when defining intersections of combinations of primitive types, because we can give rise to impossible types that simply cannot be satisfied.

 type Id = number;